SinitYT/calorie-calculator/README.md

 * Passed it through pep8 validator and confirmed that no major problems were present
 * Tested it on my terminal

+## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.
+* Create a new Heroku app
+* When you create the app, you will need to add two buildpacks from the Settings tab.
+The ordering is as follows:

+ 1. heroku/python
+ 2. heroku/nodejs
+ 3. You must then create a Config Var called PORT.
+Set this to 8000